Sylheti Nagri: Usage

 The script, never having been a part of any formal education, reached the common people with seeming ease.
-Although it was hardly used in comparison to the Bengali script, it was common for lower-class Muslims in eastern Sylhet to sign their names in this script.
-Many Sylheti Nagri presses fell out of use during the Bangladeshi Liberation War and Indo-Pakistani War of 1971, including Islamia Press in Sylhet town which was destroyed by a fire.
+In the Sylhet region, at one stage literary works in Sylheti Nagri became more popular in usage than the Bengali script.
+Although the script vastly extended across Bengal, its use "was restricted to a certain class of Muslims", in particular Muslim women.
+As late as the 1930s, Nagendranath Basu noticed that the Bengali Muslims of Bishnupur, Bankura were using the Bengali alphabet for all purposes, but the Nagri script for puthis.
+According to George Grierson in his Linguistic Survey of India, the script was hardly used in any formal documentation in comparison to the Bengali script, and was only used for puthi reading or some would sign their names in this script.
+Many Sylheti Nagri presses fell out of use during the Bangladesh War of Independence and Indo-Pakistani War of 1971, including Islamia Press in Sylhet town which was destroyed by a fire.